 Mode of instruction

-The thesis for the MA International Relations is a maximum of 15.000 words (no 10% margin) including notes, excluding bibliography and appendices.
+TThe thesis for the MA International Relations is a maximum of 15.000 words.
+The word count is including notes, bibliography and appendices (corresponding to OER art.2).
 The thesis is supervised by a lecturer in the Humanities Faculty, who possesses expertise in the relevant field.
 The thesis is judged by two lecturers involved in the program.

 In assessing the quality of the thesis, the following aspects play an important role: